pdiemert/sally/README.md

 #Sally
 ###A tool that distributes [SSA](https://github.com/pdiemert/ssa) suites to a cluster in order to test load using node.js

+Install:

+	npm install sally

+(note: libzmq is used for communication.
+See [ZeroMQ](http://http://www.zeromq.org/) for reference.)

 When sally is run without a suite it assumed to be a *slave*.
 Any number of slaves can be run, pass the host name of the master:

 	> sally -m localhost